Hollywood Line

 The Hollywood Line was a local streetcar line of the Pacific Electric Railway.
 It primarily operated between Downtown Los Angeles and Hollywood, with some trips as far away as Beverly Hills and West Los Angeles.
 It was the company's busiest route prior to the opening of the Hollywood Subway.
-Designated as route 32, the line operated from 1909 until 1953.
+Designated as route 32, the line operated from 1909 until 1954.

 History

 The route was an amalgamation of different railroads.
 The Sunset Boulevard segment was established in 1895 by the Pasadena and Pacific Railroad as a narrow gauge line.
 Los Angeles Pacific Railway constructed the Melrose Cutoff in 1900, running between Santa Monica Boulevard and Virgil to Prospect Avenue and Vermont Avenue.
 This was route was largely supplanted in 1905 by the Hollywood Cutoff, which ran from Sanborn Junction northeast to Hollywood and Vermont.
 Trips though the Hill Street Tunnel began on September 15, 1909, allowing cars a more direct route to Downtown Los Angeles.
 The route was converted to standard gauge that same year, with 5 mi of track gauge-converted the night before the tunnel's opening.
 The line was acquired by Pacific Electric in 1911 as part of the Great Merger, and the company assumed operations.

 Under Pacific Electric, cars ran between the Hill Street Terminal and Gardner Junction (Sunset Boulevard and Gardner Street).
+The Melrose Cutoff was abandoned in 1915.
 Beginning in 1916, cars were through-routed past the Hill Street Station to serve the Venice Boulevard Local Line — the following year some rush hour trips began terminating at 11th and Hill Street.
 On February 7, 1926 the route would begin operating with every-other trip terminating at the new Subway Terminal Building, running via the Hollywood Subway.
 By 1932, both subway and surface trips were operating past Gardner Junction.
 Between 1941 and 1943, trips on the surface line were through-routed with the Venice Short Line in addition to the Locals.
 Starting in October 1950, all trips on the line were made to terminate in the subway.
-Metropolitan Coach Lines acquired the service in 1953.
-The final passenger cars ran over the line in the early hours of September 26, 1954.
+Metropolitan Coach Lines acquired the service in 1953 and the final passenger trains ran over the line in the early hours of September 26, 1954.
+Several bus routes were created or rerouted to replace service in the affected areas.